Leave Site

 So, what happens?

-A Restorative Justice professional will talk to you about the impact and consequences of what happened, and what could be done to make things better for you.
-They will ask you if you would like to communicate with or meet the person who has committed the crime or anti-social behaviour.
+A pair of Restorative Justice practitioners will talk to you about what happened, the impact and consequences, and what you need for things to feel better for you.
+They will ask you if you would like to communicate indirectly or meet with the person who has committed the crime or anti-social behaviour.

 What's in it for me?